ECREA

 Article 19

-a) Amendments to the statutes or the dissolution of the association must be proposed by the Executive Board or by two-thirds of the working members of the association.
+a) Amendments to the statutes or the dissolution of the association must be proposed by the Governing Body or by two-thirds of the full members of the association.

 b) The General Assembly can only discuss amendments to the statutes or dissolution of the association if two-thirds of the members are present or represented and if a majority of two-thirds of the votes is reached, except for changes to the aims of the association, which requires a majority of 4/5.

-c) If the General Assembly does not reach the quorum of two-thirds of its working members, the call for a second General Assembly may be issued, according to the same rules as the first one.
+c) If the General Assembly does not reach the quorum of two-thirds of its full members, the call for a second General Assembly may be issued, according to the same rules as the first one.
 This second General Assembly cannot be held less than 15 days after the first meeting and can decide firmly and legally regarding the proposals submitted, notwithstanding the number of members present or represented.
-Amendments to the statutes will only take effect after completion of the formalities required by article 50 § 3 of the Law and after publication in the Annexes of the Moniteur Belge in compliance with article 51 § 3 of the Law.
+Amendments to the statutes will only take effect after completion of the formalities required by the Belgian Code of Companies and Associations.

 d) The General Assembly shall determine the manner in which the Association is dissolved and wound-up.
 In case of dissolution, the assets of the association must be allocated to non-profit purposes.